maykar/compact-custom-header/docs/Troubleshooting.md

 **Disable CCH to see if your issue still exists without it.**

-When posting issues here or on the forums always include:
+When posting issues on Github or HA's forums always include:

 * The browser you are using
 * Home Assistant version